Our 2025–30 price proposal

 Watch this video to learn about our price proposal.
 There's a lot we must achieve together, and our price proposal outlines how we can do it.

 Your voice has been important in every phase of our customer engagement journey.
-The conversations we've had with our customers have shaped every part of the price proposal submitted to IPART.
-And now, we encourage you to have your say to IPART, too.
+The conversations we've had with customers have shaped every part of the price proposal submitted to IPART, and you also had your say through IPART's public consultation process.

 How prices are set

-Our prices are determined every 5 years by IPART after a review of our price proposal outlining the efficient cost of running our business for the upcoming 5-year period.
+IPART determines our prices every 5 years after reviewing our price proposal, which outlines the efficient cost of running our business for the upcoming 5-year period.
 The determination process includes a public consultation period.
 Then IPART sets our prices for water, wastewater, recycled water, stormwater and other services.
 The prices you pay depend on the type of property you have and the services available in your area.
-Prices are adjusted for the rate of inflation on 1 July each year.
-IPART has now started the review process of our 2025–30 price proposal, which we submitted on 30 September 2024.
+Prices are generally adjusted for the rate of inflation on 1 July each year.
+IPART is currently reviewing our 2025–30 price proposal, which we submitted on 30 September 2024.

 Yes, prices will likely increase